 My Morning Routine with Kids

-My morning routine when children are at home is much more relaxed than when they are at school.
+When children are at home, it is much more relaxed.
 During school days, I’ll be frantically running about getting the lunch ready or making sure everyone is on time, even though I may have done my 10 minute routine the night before.
 I really appreciate the Summers!

 Wake Up: I always pray as soon as I get up.
 That takes a about 15-20 minutes for me.
 Then, if my husband is up, I will open the windows and make the bed.
 If he is still sleeping, I’ll just move the curtains and the window as I leave the room.